How You Could Benefit from a Small Self-Storage Unit

 On the smaller end, self-storage units are comparable to the size of walk-in closets.
 Specifically, 5x5 and 5x10 units provide ample space for individuals who don’t have room to store smaller household items or seasonal knickknacks, but don’t require a larger unit.

 Below are several ways homeowners, students, renters and businesses can benefit from storing their belongings in a small storage unit.

 Small items can create clutter in your house, which is why many homeowners store their belongings in garages, attics and basements when items are not in use.

-These spots are, however, more prone to temperature fluctuations, flooding and humidity, which could easily damage your belongings.
-While some weather-resistant items may be able to withstand these conditions, homeowners can preserve storable items and reduce clutter by utilizing a small, climate-controlled storage unit.
+These spots however, are more prone to temperature fluctuations, causing flooding and humidity, which could easily damage your belongings.
+While some weather-resistant items may be able to withstand these conditions, homeowners can preserve valuable items and reduce clutter by utilizing a small, climate-controlled storage unit.